ASalem404/Terraform/README.md

 ## Overview

-This repository contains exercises and projects focused on provisioning and managing infrastructure using AWS and Terraform.
+This repository contains an exercises focused on provisioning and managing infrastructure using AWS and Terraform.
 The goal is to practice building a robust development environment in the cloud.